Post job

 A general counsel, also called a chief legal officer, is the chief lawyer in the legal department of an organization.
 The counsel represents an enterprise for any pending legal matters.
 They work proactively to lessen possible problems associated with legalities and potential risks.
 They have to monitor practices and the people within the law firm for misconduct.
 They also perform dominant roles in regulation, ethics, public affairs, and legislation.
 It is common for them to serve as the public spokesperson of the company during the publicity of legal matters.

 These skill sets are where the common ground ends though.
-An assistant state attorney responsibility is more likely to require skills like "criminal cases," "appeals," "rehabilitation," and "law enforcement agencies."
-Whereas a general counsel requires skills like "intellectual property," "risk management," "ethics," and "human resources."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an assistant state attorney are more likely to require skills like "criminal cases," "appeals," "rehabilitation," and "law enforcement agencies."
+On the other hand, a job as a general counsel requires skills like "intellectual property," "risk management," "ethics," and "human resources."
+As you can see, what employees do in each career varies considerably.

 A lawyer is a legal practitioner who specializes in understanding and interpreting laws and other legal matters.
 Their responsibilities revolve around providing legal counseling and advice, representing clients in different kinds of court proceedings, conducting research, collecting evidence, and coordinating with various experts.
 A lawyer must also manage and oversee the performance of assistants, paralegals, and other team members.
 Furthermore, there are instances when a lawyer must draft or manage documents such as contracts, trusts, deeds, and wills, assisting clients as needed.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, assistant state attorney responsibilities are more likely to require skills like "appeals," "rehabilitation," "law enforcement agencies," and "criminal division."
-Meanwhile, a lawyer might be skilled in areas such as "law firm," "real estate," "civil law," and "intellectual property."
+Meanwhile, a lawyer has duties that require skills in areas such as "law firm," "real estate," "civil law," and "intellectual property."
 These differences highlight just how different the day-to-day in each role looks.

-On the topic of education, lawyers earn higher levels of education than assistant state attorneys.
-In general, they're 10.3% more likely to graduate with a Master's Degree and 7.5% less likely to earn a Doctoral Degree.
+Lawyers earn higher levels of education than assistant state attorneys in general.
+They're 10.3% more likely to graduate with a Master's Degree and 7.5% less likely to earn a Doctoral Degree.

 A Housing Counselor works directly with clients and organizations to support moderate and low-income clients in overcoming barriers to housing and financial stability.
 They represent the homeowner in interventions and/or mediation proceedings with the mortgage servicer, lender, and/or other stakeholders.

-Let's now take a look at the council member profession.
-On average, these workers make lower salaries than assistant state attorneys with a $40,121 difference per year.
+On average, council members earn lower salaries than assistant state attorneys, with a $40,121 difference per year.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from assistant state attorney resumes include skills like "litigation," "criminal cases," "appeals," and "rehabilitation," whereas a council member might be skilled in "public policy," "finance committee," "community outreach," and "alumni. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from assistant state attorney resumes include skills like "litigation," "criminal cases," "appeals," and "rehabilitation," whereas a council member is more likely to list skills in "public policy," "finance committee," "community outreach," and "alumni. "

-Council members typically study at higher levels compared with assistant state attorneys.
+Most council members achieve a higher degree level compared to assistant state attorneys.
 For example, they're 9.7% more likely to graduate with a Master's Degree, and 46.8% more likely to earn a Doctoral Degree.